ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Sunny.
 High near 68, with temperatures falling to around 65 in the afternoon.
-South southwest wind 6 to 17 mph, with gusts
+Southwest wind 6 to 17 mph, with gusts as high
-         as high as 29 mph.<br></div>
+         as 29 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">